browserengineering/book/book/scheduling-and-threading.md

 ```

 Implement a `set_timeout` helper function that runs a callback at a specified
 time in the future.
-You can do that by starting a new
+You can do that by creating a new
 [Python thread][python-thread] via the `threading.Timer` class, which takes
 two parameters: a time delta in seconds from now, and a function to call when
 that time expires.